12 Trekking Places In Nashik

 Source: Kiomoi

 It is a wonderful experience with small waterfalls, caves, rock-cut steps, and vibrant greenery.
+Water from Brahmagiri flows in three directions: east (Godavari), south (Vaitarna), and west (west-flowing Ganga, which meets the Godavari at Chakra Tirth).

 Details :